 - Transaction fees – sometimes you’ll pay a fee for buying and selling investments.

-- Exit fees – some providers will charge to move your pension to another provider.
+- Exit fees – some providers will charge to move your pension to another provider, though this is rare.

 The level of fees can depend on what funds you invest in.
 Active funds tend to be more expensive because they involve managers making personal calls about where to invest.
 Passive funds (often known as tracker or index funds) are usually cheaper because they are invested to closely track indices, such as the FTSE 100.